 - Find out more about becoming a verifier under the Food Act 2014.

 Recognised persons may be accredited to perform the following functions and activities within their area of specialisation.

 An evaluator is a person recognised under section 103 of the APA to perform an independent external assessment of the validity of a Risk Management Programme (RMP), or recognised under sections 139-141 of the Food Act 2014 to perform an independent external assessment of the validity of a Food Control Plan (FCP).
-Once an RMP is recognised as being valid, it can be recommended for registration.
-Evaluation is necessary for most RMPs, unless the RMP is based on a template, model or Code of Practice (COP) approved under Section 12(3A) of the APA or sections 139 or 140 of the Food Act 2014.
+Once an RMP or FCP is recognised as being valid, it can be recommended for registration.
+Evaluation is necessary for most RMPs or FCPs unless the RMP or FCP is based on a template, model or Code of Practice (COP) approved under Section 12(3A) of the APA or sections 139 or 140 of the Food Act 2014.

-A verifier is a person recognised under section 103 of the APA or sections 139-141 of the Food Act to verify operations under an RMP, Regulated Control Scheme (RCS), standards and specifications or export requirements.
+A verifier is a person recognised under section 103 of the APA or sections 139-141 of the Food Act to verify operations under an RMP, FCP, Regulated Control Scheme (RCS), national programme, standards and specifications or import or export requirements.
 Verifiers are also sometimes referred to as auditors.

 Tester / sampler / analyst

 Testers, samplers and analysts undertake activities under a range of legislation.
 In general individual testers, analysts or samplers are not required to be recognised by MPI.
 But there may be specific requirements under the associated regulations, specifications or RCSs that they may need to meet with regard to qualifications, listings and supervision.